The Curious Autodidact

 I know that National Public Radio has a podcast called “Driveway Moments” but I don’t think this story produced locally in Seattle will make it into that feed.

-I sat in the garage unable to get out of the car when I by chance got caught in the middle of this story when I got home.
+I sat in the garage unable to get out of the car when I got caught in the middle of this story when I got home.
 I was almost moved to tears and reminded me of the vast powers of audio production and the power of forgiveness.
 I would highly recommend you listen to it too.
 Bravo Dave Beck!

 From KUOW in Seattle Morey Skaret’s story.